nk1505/nk1505/README.md

 - 👋  Hi, I’m Nejc Kraševec.
 - 👀  I’m interested in programming and hacking.
-- 🌱  I’m currently learning PHP and hacking with Kali Linux tools.
+- 🌱  I’m currently learning JS and hacking with Kali Linux tools.
 - I'm a student in second class of computer way on Vegova middle school.
 - You can contact me: krasevec.nejc@gmail.com